gdh1995/vimium-c/PRIVACY-POLICY.md

 Further Information
 ===================

+In old versions (before v1.77.0),
 Vimium C overrides the "newtab" chrome URL in order to provide a better user experience on the `chrome://newtab` page.
+But since 2019/09 the default behavior has been updated, so there's no more overriding in public releases.
+As an alternative, the extension [NewTab Adapter](https://github.com/gdh1995/vimium-c-helpers/tree/master/newtab#readme)
+    does the same thing.

 Vimium C also registers a search key (`v`) for Chrome's [omnibox](https://developer.chrome.com/extensions/omnibox).
 This makes the box work just like Vomnibar in omni mode.

 You may remove certain permissions without breaking Vimium C (note that some commands might fail as a result):
 * `webNavigation`, `contentSettings`, `notifications`, and `storage` may be removed.
 * Certain manifest fields, including `commands`, `chrome_url_overrides`, and `omnibox`, can be removed safely.
 * In versions previous to Chrome 37, no `sessions` functionality exists, so a few of Vimium C's commands won't work.
     Most others will remain unchanged.